xbloh/Online-Flight-Boooking-System/README.md

 pip3 install -r requirements.txt
 ```

-Also, ensures that MySQL workbench in installed in your local computer.
+Also, ensures that MySQL workbench in installed in the local computer.

 ## Access to database
 The databases of microservices are set up with AWS Relational Database Service (RDS).
 In order to access the databases: